 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) You who are house-servants should respectfully obey your masters—not only the good and gentle ones, but also the crooked ones,

-OET-LVThe house_servants, being_subjected with all respect to_your masters, not only to_the good and gentle, but also to_the crooked.
+OET-LV The house_servants, being_subjected with all respect to_your masters, not only to_the good and gentle, but also to_the crooked.

-SR-GNTΟἱ οἰκέται, ὑποτασσόμενοι ἐν παντὶ φόβῳ τοῖς δεσπόταις, οὐ μόνον τοῖς ἀγαθοῖς καὶ ἐπιεικέσιν, ἀλλὰ καὶ τοῖς σκολιοῖς.
+SR-GNT Οἱ οἰκέται, ὑποτασσόμενοι ἐν παντὶ φόβῳ τοῖς δεσπόταις, οὐ μόνον τοῖς ἀγαθοῖς καὶ ἐπιεικέσιν, ἀλλὰ καὶ τοῖς σκολιοῖς. ‡

 (Hoi oiketai, hupotassomenoi en panti fobōi tois despotais, ou monon tois agathois kai epieikesin, alla kai tois skoliois.)

-Key: yellow:verbs, cyan:dative/indirect object, magenta:vocative, red:negative.
+Key: khaki:verbs, cyan:dative/indirect object, magenta:vocative, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).